claeusdev/duncandavidson.com/src/colophon.md

 ## Fonts

-The open source [IBM Plex Sans and IBM Plex Serif](https://www.ibm.com/plex) are used as body and headline fonts throughout.
-[Font Awesome](https://fontawesome.com) is the icon font.
-Both are used under the terms of the [SIL Open Font License](https://opensource.org/licenses/OFL-1.1).
+The open source [IBM Plex fonts](https://www.ibm.com/plex) are used throughout under the terms of the [SIL Open Font License](https://opensource.org/licenses/OFL-1.1).

 ## Infrastructure